Is Strategy Dead?

 How does this impact the process of strategic planning in business?

-Many organizations do not set goals beyond 2 – 3 years; anything more is too uncertain.
-There was a time when it was standard thinking to plan for 5 – 7 years.
-The author of a 2014 online article in Forbes suggested strategic planning might actually be dead.
-Rick Smith’s comments were well thought out, considering many realities that today’s business leaders face such as disruptive technology, competition, and access to employees.
-It leads to the larger question: should we encourage the abandonment of strategic planning, or do we prepare for the possibility that some of what we are planning for might be shorter term or subject to change?
+Many organizations do not set goals beyond two to three years; anything more is too uncertain.
+Once, there was a time when it was standard thinking to plan for five years or more.
+A series of Apple podcasts titled, Strategic Planning is Dead, Long Live Strategic Planning explores how strategy fits in organizations today.
+Ironically, like many of the articles you’ll find in a Google search, there are both similarities and differences between the topics covered, and more traditional planning, which leads to a larger question.
+Should we encourage the abandonment of strategic planning, or do we prepare for the possibility that some of what we are planning for might be shorter term or subject to change?

 Let’s look at the two choices.